 Data shows that more people are living longer, healthier lives, fewer people are impoverished, and more people are literate and educated than ever before.
 It is impossible to deny the tremendous improvement in the quality of life that has taken place in the last two hundred years.
 However, progress doesn’t always correlate with happiness.

-With progress comes new jobs, more work, and increased pressure on people to outperform the competition.
+With progress come opportunities like Online MBA courses, new jobs, more work, and increased pressure on people to outperform the competition.
 According to the authors, “The working world today is characterized by a work-life balance that is increasingly out of kilter, while levels of work-related stress and poor health are on the increase.
 People complain about being overworked and plagued by busy-ness; and happiness, at least for the professional class, remains as elusive a concept as ever.”

 The solution is not necessarily to work less, but rather to find work that is fulfilling.
 People want to know that the work they do has some sort of impact on the world.
 They want to feel valued.
 Businesses benefit when their employees are thriving within the company, “not just satisfied and productive but also engaged in creating the future.
 Thriving is present when people believe what they are doing makes a difference and that they are learning.”

 So, the question then is: how do businesses create environments that encourage their employees to thrive?